air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 ple credit their own abilities and intelligence.
 The onlookers do the reverse.
 When they see things go well for someone else, they sometimes credit the environment, or luck.
+25. We need to remove the word failure from our vocabulary, replacing it instead with learning experience.
+To fail is to learn: we learn more from our failures than from our successes.
+With success, sure, we are pleased, but we often have no idea why we succeeded.
+With failure, it is often possible to figure out why, to ensure that it will never happen again.
+26. Fail often,fail fast
+27. Designers should strive to minimize the chance of inappropriate actions in the first place by using affordances, signifiers, good mapping, and constraints to guide the actions.
+If a person performs an inappropriate action, the design should maximize the chance that this can be discovered and then rectified.
+This requires good, intelligible feedback coupled with a simple, clear conceptual model.
+When people understand what has happened, what state the system is in, and what the most appropriate set of actions is, they can perform their activities more effectively 28.The seven-stage model of the action cycle can be a valuable de- sign tool, for it provides a basic checklist of questions to ask.
+In general, each stage of action requires its own special design strate- gies and, in turn, provides its own opportunity for disaster.

+     1. What do I want to accomplish?
+     2. What are the alternative action sequences?
+     3. What action can I do now?
+     4. How do I do it?
+     5. What happened?
+     6. What does it mean?
+     7. Is this okay?
+Have I accomplished my goal?
+29.